Valonlisbeth/hand_book/README.md

-# Welcome to the Impact 101
+# Welcome to the Impact 101 Handbook

-House Rules
+The Impact 101 Handbook